logo

 Abstract

-This study assesses attitudes toward, use of, and perceived norms regarding open science practices among authors published in top-10 journals and PhD students in top-20 North American departments from four major social science disciplines.
-Results show largely favorable attitudes toward open science practices, with nearly 90% of scholars having used at least one practice.
-Support for data/code posting is higher than for pre-registration.
-Scholars underestimate the actual use of open science practices in their fields.
-Lifetime prevalence of open science practices increased from 49% in 2010 to 87% in 2020.
+Open science practices such as posting data or code and pre-registering analyses are increasingly prescribed and debated in the applied sciences, but the actual popularity and lifetime usage of these practices remain unknown.
+This study provides an assessment of attitudes toward, use of, and perceived norms regarding open science practices from a sample of authors published in top-10 (most-cited) journals and PhD students in top-20 ranked North American departments from four major social science disciplines: economics, political science, psychology, and sociology.
+We observe largely favorable private attitudes toward widespread lifetime usage (meaning that a researcher has used a particular practice at least once) of open science practices.
+As of 2020, nearly 90% of scholars had ever used at least one such practice.
+Support for posting data or code online is higher (88% overall support and nearly at the ceiling in some fields) than support for pre-registration (58% overall).
+With respect to norms, there is evidence that the scholars in our sample appear to underestimate the use of open science practices in their field.
+We also document that the reported lifetime prevalence of open science practices increased from 49% in 2010 to 87% a decade later.

 Publisher